Guide to Housing Selection

 Please note the following:

 Students are expected to be good-faith participants in all housing selection processes.
-Any student who attempts to manipulate or “game” the on-campus or off-campus housing processes for personal gain may be removed from housing obtained through the process.
+Any student who attempts to manipulate or "game" the on-campus, off-campus, or ILC housing processes for personal gain may be removed from housing obtained through the process.
 This includes, but is not limited to, using one’s on-campus housing lottery number to get more preferred housing for underclass students who you do not intend to physically reside with on campus and/or exchanging more preferred housing for personal or monetary gain.
 If a student or group of students is found responsible for this behavior, they will not be permitted to live off campus, and if previously approved, their exemption from the residency requirement will be revoked, requiring them to live on and pay for campus housing.
 Students who benefited from the manipulation of the on-campus housing process will be removed from the housing obtained through this manipulation and be assigned housing through completion of the Fall Housing Preference Form after the online housing lottery process occurs.

 • Things to Think About When Considering Your Housing Options